In Home Aged Care for Sydney LGBTI Community

 “I used to be illegal and now I’m a priority!”
 Phil, 93 years young, LGBTI Elder

 Phil (not his real name) is 93 years young and wants to stay at home.
 He receives help from his neighbour, Helen plus his long standing friend and Enduring Guardian, Roger.
 Phil’s in home care needs have recently increased resulting in two hospitalisations.
-Each time, the Doctors tell Phil he ‘needs to go to a Nursing Home’.
-This is not what Phil wants and Helen is concerned that if Phil doesn’t put a professional home nursing system, like Daughterly Care, in place his next hospitalisation will result in him being placed into a Nursing Home.
+Each time Phil is in hospital, the Doctors tell Phil he ‘needs to go to a Nursing Home’.
+This is not what Phil wants and Helen is concerned that if Phil doesn’t put a professional home nursing system in place, like Daughterly Care, his next hospitalisation will result in him being placed into a Nursing Home.

 Education gives you Greater Personal Power

 Helen noticed that Daughterly Care empowers Elders and seniors, their family and their significant others through free educational In Home Care Seminars.
 So Helen attended our In Home Care Seminar, not once but twice, on Phil’s behalf to understand what In Home Care is and how it works.
-Helen discovered that Phil is entitled to a Government Subsidised Home Care Package and has priority access i.e. jumps the waiting list due to his LGBTI status and lack of existing support.
-[This was pre-February 2017 when the Government allocated the Home Care Package to Approved Providers, rather than the Elder.]
+Helen discovered that Phil is entitled to a Government Subsidised Home Care Package.

 Free in Home Care Consultation in Your Own Home

 Daughterly Care visited Phil and his Enduring Guardian, Roger at Phil’s home for a cost and obligation free meeting and Robin from our Mosman Aged Care Advice Centre explained how the Government Funding for in home care services works.
-Daughterly Care started privately paid home nursing support services while we hunted down a Government Funded Home Care Package for Phil, free of charge.
+Daughterly Care started privately paid home nursing support services while we waited for his Government Funded Home Care Package.

-Phil is happy living at home with family and friends visiting him.
+Phil is happy living at home with a neighbour, his Enduring Guardian and nephews visiting him.

-Daughterly Care Caregivers have received ACON education on the issues that are important for LGBTI Elders to ensure enabling elder support and appropriate personal home care and professionalism for our LGBTI clients.
+Many Daughterly Care Caregivers have received ACON education on the issues that are important for LGBTI Seniors to ensure enabling elder support and appropriate personal home care and professionalism for our LGBTI clients.

 Contact us now to learn more about the aged care support services we provide to older, young at heart, fabulous Lesbian, Gay, Bisexual, Transgender and Intersex people.